-FLOODPLAIN or FLOOD-PRONE AREA -- Any land area susceptible to being inundated by water from any source.
-(See "flooding.")
+FLOODPLAIN or FLOOD-PRONE AREA -- Any land area susceptible to being inundated by water from any source (see definition of "flooding").

-FLOODPROOFING -- Any combination of structural and nonstructural additions, changes or adjustments to structures which reduce or eliminate flood damage to real estate or improved real property, water and sanitary facilities, structures and their contents.
+FLOODPROOFING -- Any combination of structural and nonstructural additions, changes, or adjustments to structures which reduce or eliminate flood damage to real estate or improved real property, water and sanitary facilities, structures and their contents.

-FLOODWAY -- See "regulatory floodway."
+FLOODWAY -- Has the same meaning as "regulatory floodway."

-FUNCTIONALLY DEPENDENT USE -- A use which cannot perform its intended purpose unless it is located or carried out in close proximity to water, such as a docking or port facility necessary for the loading and unloading of cargo or passengers, shipbuilding and ship repair facilities.
-The term does not include long-term storage, manufacturing, sales or service facilities.
+FUNCTIONALLY DEPENDENT USE -- A use which cannot perform its intended purpose unless it is located or carried out in close proximity to water, such as a docking or port facility necessary for the loading and unloading of cargo or passengers, shipbuilding, and ship repair facilities.
+The term does not include long-term storage, manufacturing, sales, or service facilities.